 5. Who we share your Personal Data with and why

-5.1 We may share your Personal Data with the following third parties who perform services on our behalf in connection with the Event.
+5.2 We may share your Personal Data with the following third parties who perform services on our behalf in connection with the Event.
 Such service providers will, by appropriate data processing agreements, be bound to process personal data only on our behalf and under our instructions:

 in each case, solely to the extent necessary to deliver those services and strictly in accordance with all applicable data protection laws.

 5.3 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.